 Former Regeneration Manager, Birmingham City Council

-Mr Mututa has 20 years proven Programme and Project Management, development and delivery skills and experience, which was gained in four multi-million large, complex and cross-service regeneration programmes/partnerships, involving the Public and Private sectors.
+Mr Mututa has 20 years of proven Programme and Project Management, development and delivery skills and experience, which was gained in four multi-million large, complex and cross-service regeneration programmes/partnerships, involving the Public and Private sectors.
 He also developed services and bids, coordinated and written successful bids over £66m from both UK and EU funding.
-He is a highly motivated, enthusiastic, tenacious, committed and pro-active leader and team player; with an ability to steer performance and deliver effective results, continual improvement and striving for optimum outcomes in result-oriented environment without compromising quality of service or standards.
+He is a highly motivated, enthusiastic, tenacious, committed and proactive leader and team player; with an ability to steer performance and deliver effective results, continual improvement and striving for optimum outcomes in a result-oriented environment without compromising the quality of service or standards.

-Mr Mututa was appointed as a Black Country AIM for GOLD Programme Manager in 2016 at City of Wolverhampton Council.
+Mr Mututa was appointed as a Black Country AIM for GOLD Programme Manager in 2016 at the City of Wolverhampton Council.
 During his professional career, he has provided technical and financial management advice/expertise regularly to his colleagues, managers and internal and external partners.

 Mr Mututa is committed and highly capable of monitoring, implementing and expanding New Hope’s objectives; including planning, developing and executing the budgets of the organisation.
 As a general secretary of New Hope, he ensures that committee meetings are properly administered, keeps membership records up-to-date, monitors committee member action points.
 Given these responsibilities, the Secretary also acts as an information and reference point for the Chair and other committee members: clarifying past practice and decisions; confirming legal requirements, and retrieving relevant documentation.